tldr-pages/tldr/pages/common/lilypond.md

 > Typeset music and/or produce MIDI from file.
 > More information: <https://lilypond.org/index.html>.

-- Compile file into PDF:
+- Compile a lilypond file into a PDF:

 `lilypond {{path/to/file}}`